-Most of the definitions here fit for mule deer, but most of the examples we are showing here are for whitetail deer.
-The rules are almost identical for both species for most record books like Boone and Crockett and Pope and Young.
+Deer hunters started paying more attention to these masses of bone on whitetails and mule deer.
+They developed scoring systems to better define a buck's rack and determine which was the biggest.
+Most of the definitions here fit mule deer, but most of the examples we are showing here are for whitetail deer.
+The rules are identical for both species for most record books like Boone and Crockett and Pope and Young.

-To count as a point, these projections must be at least one inch in length.
-You'll often hear old-timers defining a point as "anything you can hang a ring on," but just about every scoring system uses the one-inch rule as a definition.
+These projections must be at least one inch long to count as a point.
+Old-timers often define a point as "anything you can hang a ring on."
+Still, most scoring systems use the one-inch rule as a definition.
 Usually, typical points are evenly distributed across the main beam.
-Sometimes points can look typical but may get ruled as abnormal points if two points are too close together and are sharing a common base.
+Sometimes points look typical but may get ruled abnormal if two points are too close together and share a joint base.
 Read our piece on the Johnny King buck for more information on these grey areas.

-In any case, the points nearest to the base of the antlers, directly above the eyes are called the brow tines and are usually defined as G1s in most scoring systems.
+In any case, the points nearest to the base of the antlers, directly above the eyes, are called the brow tines and are usually defined as G1s in most scoring systems.
 The next point further up the main beam is called the G2, then the G3, and so on.
 Bucks with G6 and G7 points are exceedingly rare.
-In most cases, whitetail bucks need at least a 10 point main frame to score high enough for the all-time records.
-There are exceptions of course, but a buck usually needs an exceptionally long beam length over 24 inches to get in with fewer points.
-It is rare, but there have been a few 8-point bucks that have grown 170-inch frames (B&C's minimum entry score).
+In most cases, whitetail bucks need at least a ten-point main frame to score high enough for the records.
+There are exceptions, of course, but a buck usually needs an exceptionally long beam length of over 24 inches to get in with fewer points.
+It is rare, but a few 8-point bucks have grown 170-inch frames (B&C's minimum entry score).
 Most of the top whitetails in the Boone & Crockett club top ten have at least a 12-point typical frame.

 We should also briefly mention spread credit.
-Boone and Crockett counts the inside spread in the final score and this is defined as: "measured at a right angle to the center line of the skull at widest point between main beams."
+Boone & Crockett counts the inside spread in the final score, defined as: "measured at a right angle to the center line of the skull at the widest point between main beams."
 Deer do not necessarily need a super-wide inside spread to qualify for the record book, but it sure helps.

 Some of the more extreme non-typical bucks out there have a massive number of points totaling 20, 30, or more.
-Bucks like the famous "Missouri Monarch," and the "Hole-in-the-Horn" buck completely turned the deer hunting world on its head when they were entered in the big game record books with non-typical scores over 320 inches.
-Only a handful of whitetail deer have ever broken that 300-inch mark in the time big game records have been kept.
+Bucks like the "Missouri Monarch" and the "Hole-in-the-Horn" buck stunned the hunting world when people entered them in the big game record books with non-typical scores over 320 inches.
+Only a handful of whitetail deer has ever broken that 300-inch mark.

-On rare occasions, deer antlers can get so weird that major record keeping organizations reject them outright as "unscoreable."
+Occasionally, deer antlers can get so weird that major record-keeping organizations reject them outright as "unscorable."
 It usually happens only with the most extreme cases of non-typical antlers.
-Usually on racks where there are so many points it can take hours to count and measure them all.
-It seems to happen most often with the rare doe that grows antlers due to hormonal issues.
+Usually, on racks with so many points, it can take hours to count and measure them.
+It often seems to happen with the rare doe that grows antlers due to hormonal issues.
 These deer often do not lose their velvet and are classified as "cactus bucks" because their antlers are so abnormal.

-There have been some non-typical bucks that have appeared very normal in appearance until you take a second look.
-Most deer today are going to grow antlers that have at least one or two abnormal points.
-In my hunting area, many bucks grow short kickers near their bases.
-It is also no uncommon.
-We see split G2s and split brow tines from time to time too.
-Just a few of these features alone will not make a buck non-typical.
+Some non-typical bucks appear regular until you take a second look.
+Most deer will grow antlers with at least one or two abnormal points.
+I often see split G2s and split brow tines.
+Some of these features alone will not make a buck non-typical.

-It's when the antlers have an excess number of non-typical points, or when the main beams are greatly misshapen that most antlers start calling a deer non-typical.
-Just remember if the antlers are mostly symmetrical and balanced, it's a typical deer.
+When the antlers have an excess number of non-typical points or the main beams are significantly distorted, most antlers start calling a deer non-typical.
+Remember, it's a typical deer if the antlers are primarily symmetrical and balanced.
 If the antlers are wild, uneven, or look radically different from side to side, it's probably a non-typical deer.

 While non-typicals are not rare, they are slightly more uncommon than typical deer, which is why they are so prized by hunters.
 So, if you have the chance to see and harvest one, consider yourself lucky.
-Some hunters may prefer only typical antlers, but for us, beauty is in the eye of the beholder and there is something to be said for a non-typical buck that has a lot of unique characteristics.
+Some hunters may prefer only typical antlers, but for us, beauty is in the eye of the beholder, and there is something to be said for a non-typical buck with many unique characteristics.

 Enjoy the outdoors?